triton-inference-server/triton_distributed/examples/llm/vllm/README.md

 4. **Experimental Patch**
    The required vLLM patch is experimental and not yet merged into upstream vLLM.
 Future releases may remove the need for a custom patch.

+5. **Single generate worker**
+   Only one generate worker can be used in a single deployment.

+6. **Streaming**
+   When streaming is enabled, only two responses will be returned in the stream: the first token and the complete response.

 ## 9. References